GAYEA78/Fintech-v1/README.md

 ### 8. Operational Inefficiencies for Admins
 - Problem: No centralized admin control.
-- My Solution: Admin dashboard with account control, user messaging, and KYC tools.
+- My Solution: Admin dashboard with account control, user messaging, and  tools.

 ---